wojciechka/openscad-designs/password-storer/README.md

 # password-storer.scad

-[Output STL file in 3D preview](./password-storer.stl) - please note that the preview will not show anything meaningful except for a cube as the text is embedded inside the cube
+[Output STL file in 3D preview](./password-storer.stl) - in order to see the hidden text, switch to Wireframe mode

 ![Preview](./password-storer.png)